zapier/visual-builder/docs/_partners/lifecycle-planning.md

 ### What's the Next Step?

 As your integration continues to accumulate users, our team will watch the growth of your integration.
-We will contact you when we're ready to [extend an invitation](#wait) for you to receive a beta tag and officially launch.
+We will contact you once your integration reaches [50 users](#wait) and extend an invite for you to officially launch.

 ## 4. Launch Your Zapier Integration